Updated advice on COVID-19 vaccines

 The program is being delivered in a phased approach in line with the national roll out.

-Phase 1 will focus on protecting those who need it most.
+Phase 1 focusses on protecting those who need it most.

 This includes those who: